anonyphoenix/quizfi/README.md

 3. Setup MongoDB.
 4. Run a static files server to serve quiz images.
 5. Get a project ID from [Reown](https://reown.com) for wallet connection.
+6. Get your Open Campus Achievements API key following [this guide](https://devdocs.educhain.xyz/start-building/open-campus-achievements/integration-guide).
-6. Create a file named `.env.local` and fill it according to the information in the next section.
+7. Create a file named `.env.local` and fill it according to the information in the next section.
-7. Run `pnpm run dev` to start the development server.
+8. Run `pnpm run dev` to start the development server.
-8. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.
+9. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

 ## .env.local Sample Content